Wessex Regionalists: History

 Speaking at a tourism industry conference in 1969, the then Viscount Weymouth suggested Wessex as a regional identity for tourism purposes.
-He later objected to the press over Wessex not being given the same opportunities as Scotland or Wales in the Kilbrandon Report.
-Lord Weymouth subsequently stood as the first Wessex Regionalist parliamentary candidate in Westbury in the February 1974 United Kingdom general election, coming last with 521 votes.
+He later wrote letters to the press, objecting to Wessex not being given the same opportunities as Scotland or Wales in the Kilbrandon Report.
+Lord Weymouth subsequently stood as the first Wessex Regionalist parliamentary candidate for Westbury in the February 1974 general election, coming last with 521 votes.

 The party was formally constituted in 1981.
 It initially used Thomas Hardy's definition of Wessex as Berkshire, Hampshire, Wiltshire, Somerset, Dorset and Devon; but later added Oxfordshire and Gloucestershire.
 It pulled out of the 1987 general election and advocated that its supporters voted for the Liberal/SDP Alliance on the basis that they were a close second in many Wessex seats and were the most supportive of regional government.

 Lord Weymouth (who succeeded as The 7th Marquess of Bath in June 1992) was the first president of the party, later defecting to the Liberal Democrats although in 1999 he was "still in touch" with the Wessex Regionalists.
 Subsequent presidents have included the activist John Banks and the former architect Colin Bex.
+In 2010, during his term as President, Bex advocated for a 100% tax rate on the top 10% of earners, with the revenue passed to parish councils.

-In 2013, Dorset County Councillor David C Fox switched his party allegiance from Liberal Democrat to Wessex Regionalist for his final few days in office.
+In 2013, Dorset County Councillor David C. Fox switched his party allegiance from Liberal Democrat to Wessex Regionalist for his final few days in office.

-During the 2015 general election, Bex cast doubt on the official version of events of the 2001 September 11 attacks.
-During the UK's 2016 referendum on membership of the European Union, the then-president Bex campaigned to leave.
+During the 2015 general election, then-leader Colin Bex cast doubt on the official version of events of the 2001 September 11 attacks.
+During the UK's 2016 referendum on membership of the European Union, Bex campaigned to leave.
 He described immigration as a "peaceful invasion", describing "people from all over the world" as "infiltrating" national institutions.
-Devizes candidate and party leader Jim Gunter, at a hustings shortly before the 2017 general election, advocated a second referendum and, if that were not possible, the "Norway option" of remaining in the single market.
+Bex was replaced as leader by Jim Gunter, who stood as candidate for the Devizes constituency: at a hustings shortly before the 2017 general election, Gunter advocated for a second referendum on Brexit and, if that were not possible, the "Norway option" of remaining in the single market.

+In the 2024 general election, the Regionalists endorsed the campaign of independent candidate George Wright, standing in the constituency of Maidenhead.
+Wright received 791 votes, a 1.6% share.
+In 2025, he wrote to the Maidenhead Advertiser that he had become an active member of the party, and argued for a confederal model for Europe as opposed to the "quasi-federal" status quo involving Article 50.

+In 2026, James Edward Crabb was put forward as candidate for Hampshire County Council in Winchester Eastgate, campaigning for "better scrutiny of the infrastructural and ecological effects of urban development", and questioning the government's approach to local government reorganisation.
+Crabb placed 6th of 6 candidates, with 49 votes.